UPDATE: This article was originally posted on July 13, 2022. It has been updated with new information and tips below.

 As the central pillar of your MBA application, there is no way around your goals essay.
 In fact, it deserves dedicated time and attention to craft a persuasive argument.

+Crafting effective goals with the right amount of detail and context can be particularly tricky.
+That’s why Ellin Lolis Consulting is here to help!
 From helping you construct your personal brand to understanding the type of impact you intend to make, we have extensive experience helping candidates land an interview with their top MBA programs.

-That’s why many candidates turn to us to help put our 98.9% acceptance rate and personalized approach to work for them
+That’s why many candidates turn to us to help put our 98.9% acceptance rate and personalized approach to work for them.

 As our client (and Berkeley Haas grad) Kelsey said, “I was so impressed with Ellin’s eye for detail and her ability to help me refine my points without losing my voice in the essays.
-She understands the specific characteristics that each top MBA program is looking for.
+She understands the specific characteristics that each top MBA program is looking for.”

 So click here and put our expertise to work for your application!